Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 For all dispersion measures mentioned above, the **azapy** package offers the following portfolio optimization strategies:

-1. *Minimization of the risk given a fixed expected rate of returns*.
+1. *Minimization of the risk given a fixed expected rate of return*.
 This is the most common portfolio optimization strategy.
-It requires the user to input the desired value of the expected rate of returns.
-This value must be between the expected rate of returns of the efficient portfolio with minimum risk and the highest rate of returns among the portfolio components.
+It requires the user to input the desired value of the expected rate of return.
+This value must be between the expected rate of return of the efficient portfolio with minimum risk and the highest rate of return among the portfolio components.
 If the input value is outside of this range than it will automatically default to the nearby limit.
 In the code this strategy is designated by setting `rtype='Risk'`.